1922 United States House of Representatives election in Arizona

 The 1922 United States House of Representatives elections in Arizona was held on Tuesday November 7, 1922 to elect the state's sole at-large representative.
-Incumbent democrat, Carl Hayden won re-election to a sixth term with 76 percent of the vote against Republican candidate, Emma Guild's 24 percent of the vote.
+Incumbent democrat, Carl Hayden won re-election to a seventh term with 76 percent of the vote against Republican candidate, Emma Guild's 24 percent of the vote.

 Both nominees were unopposed in their primary elections which were held on September 12, 1922.